 The national average cost range for installing a fiberglass pool is $50,000 to $95,000.
 Most homeowners pay around $70,000 for a 15’ x 30’ in-ground fiberglass pool with a concrete deck, filter, heater, and pump.
 This project’s low cost is around $15,000 for a small fiberglass spool fully installed.
 The high cost is around $200,000 for a 20’ x 40’ rectangle fiberglass pool with a stamped concrete deck and an enclosure.

 |Fiberglass Pool Installation Cost|

-Fiberglass 1 swimming pools come in a range of sizes.
-They are limited in how big they can get, with 20’ x 40’ being about the largest.
-They come in several sizes that mean they fit into a range of areas.
-Size plays a role in what you ultimately pay for the pool and installation.
-Most fiberglass pools are priced by their length rather than width, but there are some variations.
+Fiberglass swimming pools come in various sizes, ranging in price from $100 to $200 per sq.ft.
+They are limited in size, with 20 feet wide and 40 feet long being the maximum dimensions.
+They come in several sizes, meaning they fit into a range of areas.
+The size determines what you ultimately pay for the pool and installation.
+Most fiberglass pools are priced by length rather than width, but some variations exist.
 Size is only one factor in your total cost.
-Ledges, stairs, deck, and accessories impact your final price tag:
+Ledges, stairs, a deck, and accessories impact your final price tag.

 |10’ x 20’||$20,000 - $40,000|

 Like many pool materials, fiberglass pools come in several types, with prices ranging between $15,000 and $110,000.
 When looking for something beyond the typical backyard pool for recreation, you consider some other types.
 Many can be used in smaller yards, so they can be a good fit if you want a pool but do not have much room.
 The table below shows the most common pool types and the cost to install them.